mangoz34/Python-gem5-simulation/README.md

-A project for Computer Organization course using gem5 Simulation for different cache memory writing approach
+A project for Computer Organization course using gem5 simulator.
+Simulate different cache memory writing approach.